sstruett/tsABC/README.md

  + update R scripts in module 02; rfunctions R and the scripts that use them

 ## Suggested development improvement
- + consequential ABC with increasing complexity of models
+ + Sequential ABC with increasing complexity of models